 Choose Laudenbach Periodontics for Diabetic Dental Care

-Managing both diabetes and oral health requires specialized knowledge and careful coordination between your medical and dental care teams.
-Our Philadelphia practice has extensive experience treating diabetic patients, understanding how to modify treatment protocols for optimal outcomes while maintaining your overall health and safety.
 We work closely with your physician to ensure your diabetes management supports successful periodontal treatment and implant therapy.
-Dr. Jay Laudenbach and our team provide comprehensive care tailored to your unique medical needs, helping you achieve the healthy smile you deserve despite the challenges diabetes may present.
+Dr. Jay Laudenbach and our team provide care tailored to your unique medical needs, helping you achieve the healthy smile you deserve despite the challenges diabetes may present.
 Don’t let diabetes prevent you from pursuing the periodontal care or dental implants you need.
-Contact our office to schedule a consultation and learn how we can help you achieve optimal oral health while managing your diabetes effectively.
+Request an appointment to schedule your $199 consultation.
+Patients throughout Philadelphia, Villanova, and the surrounding communities trust our team for diabetic dental care.